Austin 4th of July 2026

 Head west, into the Hill Country, for a truly Texan meal at Jack Allen's Kitchen, Oak Hill.
 This farm-to-table eatery serves up a fresh menu each night, featuring locally sourced ingredients and beverages.
 Treat yourself to one of the specialty margaritas alongside the smashed guacamole.

 Pack up the kids and head to Hat Creek Burger Company.
-This indoor/outdoor burger spot features all-natural juicy burgers, milkshakes for the kids, craft beer for the 'rents, sanitized picnic tables and a sanitized playground.
+This indoor/outdoor burger spot features all-natural juicy burgers, milkshakes for the kids, craft beer for the 'rents, clean picnic tables and a sanitized playground.

 Yes, you’re still in Texas.
-But Evangeline Cafe brings the Cajun and Creole attitude with dishes like seafood gumbo, chicken fried gator and crawfish etouffee.
+But Evangeline Cafe brings the Cajun Creole attitude with dishes like seafood gumbo, chicken fried gator and crawfish etouffee.
 Pair your meal with a refreshing Shiner Bock.

 Take in the Nantucket beach house vibe on Perla's wooden deck.
 The South Congress seafood and oyster bar is made for long lunches and happy hours.
 Savor fresh oysters from Washington to Prince Edward Island and apps like crab cakes and New Orleans-style BBQ shrimp.